 1. Fuel Pump

-The fuel pump has a function to pressurize the fuel system for engine starting and then continue providing fuel for the injectors while the engine is running.
+The fuel pump has a function to pressurize the fuel system for the engine to start and then continue providing fuel for the injectors while the engine is running.
 When you turn on the ignition switch, the ECM PCM activates the pump relay for 2 seconds to turn the pump on and pressurize the system.

 If the ECM PCM does not register the engine as running, it will turn off the relay, thus stopping the fuel pump.
 If the ECM PCM does see the engine running, it will keep the fuel pump running continuously.
 Some cars are equipped with multi-speed fuel pumps.
 These fuel pumps offer more precise control of the fuel supply.
 In the older type, the ECM PCM varies pump speed by applying either low or high voltage to the pump depending on engine fuel requirements.